 The Diamond Ambassadors Scholarship Program offers eligible invited applicants a scholarship to help meet the expenses of a study abroad experience.
 Recipients of the scholarship can choose to study at a Temple campus in Italy or Japan, at any of Temple's other programs around the world, or on any Temple-approved study abroad program.

-Students admitted to the University Honors Program as first-year students beginning in fall 2013, including President's Scholars and Provost's Scholars, are eligible to receive Summer Educational Enhancement Stipends.
-Stipends are intended to provide the opportunity to advance students' educational goals outside the classroom through funded experiential learning opportunities such as study abroad, research/creative projects, or internships.
+Students admitted to the University Honors Program as first-year students beginning in fall 2013 through spring 2017, including President's Scholars and Provost's Scholars, are eligible to receive Educational Enhancement Stipends.
+Stipends are intended to provide the opportunity to advance students' educational goals outside the classroom through funded experiential learning opportunities such as study abroad, summer research/creative projects, or summer internships.

 Scholar Development and Fellowships Advising